JoeCastle/JoeBloggsV3/src/posts/junior-developer-guide/junior-developer-guide.md

 ---

-## 3. You Will Feel Overwhelmed in Software Development
+## 3. It Is Normal to Feel Overwhelmed

 Feeling overwhelmed doesn't mean you're failing, it means you're growing.
 You are being bombarded with lots of new information, languages, methodologies, software, procedures etc. Your first few months will feel overwhelming.